Washington's Headquarters State Historic Site: Tower of Victory

-Other Monuments & Memorials
+Other monuments and memorials

 Also on the property are three other monuments or memorials, each dedicated to a unique and noteworthy subchapter of revolutionary or local history.

 The oldest on the site is the grave of Uzal Knapp, one of the longest-lived veterans of the Continental Army.
 During the later years of his life he claimed to be the last living member of Washington's Commander-in-Chief's Guard (incorrectly referred to at "Life Guards") and so he was buried on the site with military honors in 1856.
 Four years later, a monument was erected over his gravesite.
 More recently historians have come to doubt the historicity of his claim, though, as he is never mentioned in the rolls of the Commander-in-Chief's Guards.

 There is a statue entitled The Minuteman, by Henry Hudson Kitson, that was erected on the northwest section of the grounds on November 11, 1924.
 It is extremely similar to another statue by Kitson at the site of the Battles of Lexington and Concord.
 Since hostilities began on April 19, 1775, at the Battle of Lexington and ended at Newburgh on April 19, 1783, with the release of General Washington's Proclamation for the Cessation of Hostilities, Kitson intended for the statues to serve as the metaphorical bookends of the war.

 In 1927, the Judson P. Galloway Post Number 152 of the American Legion exchanged sod from the grave of their namesake, First Lieutenant Judson Paul Galloway, with sod from Washington's Headquarters and erected a small plaque outside the house.
 Galloway was a local Newburgh man who was killed in action at the Battle of Belleau Wood near Chateau-Thierry, France on June 6, 1918, and buried nearby.
 A member of the United States Army's 23rd Infantry Regiment, 2nd Infantry Division of the American Expeditionary Force, Galloway was posthumously awarded the Distinguished Service Cross for "extraordinary heroism in action" on July 9, 1918: after he was gravely wounded in battle he continued to direct the advance of his platoon in the face of heavy machine gun fire, before he was shot a second time and succumbed to his wounds.